yxqd/luban/docs/user-guide.rst

 The first statement creates a frame, which is a UI element.

-The second statement creates an action that, when executed, establishes a user interface that has a frame with a title "my user interface".
+The second statement creates an action that, when executed, establishes a user interface that has a frame with the title "my user interface".

 Actor and url